aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 # Future Possibilities

-## Cleanup `cx-api`
+## Cleanup *cx-api*

-Separating `cx-protocol` stuff from `cx-api`, opens the door for doing a thorough cleanup.
-I think `cx-api` was initially regarded as the place for `cx-protocol`, though it currently contains a lot of other stuff.
-We should do an overview of the code inside `cx-api`, and move it to the appropriate place.
+Separating *cloud-assembly-schema* stuff from *cx-api*, opens the door for doing a thorough cleanup.
+I think *cx-api* was initially regarded as the place for *cloud-assembly-schema*, though it currently contains a lot of other stuff.
+We should do an overview of the code inside *cx-api*, and move it to the appropriate place.

 ### CLI API Compatibility Checks

 If we think about it, in the same way that the framework exposes a protocol to the CLI, the CLI in turn exposes a protocol to the end user.
 For example, all the CLI command line options, are part of this protocol.
-The compatibility requirements on those options are essentially the same as those of properties in the `cx-protocol` object model.
+The compatibility requirements on those options are essentially the same as those of properties in the *cloud-assembly-schema* object model.

 We could model those options in an object model, and run compatibility checks on that model.
 This will ensure we don't accidentally remove an option or make one required, for example.

-### `cx-protocol` integration tests
+### Integration tests for *cx-api*

 Like already [mentioned](#change-artifact-metadata-type-value), the fact that the cx protocol itself will remain API comptabile, doesn't necessarily mean